Lakers playoff basketball is BACK!

-Option 1: Show (hard hedge).
+Option 1: Show & Recover (hard hedge) or Catch Hedge.
 This was used about 10% of the time in the possessions I watched.
 It had tricky results to sort through, because it succeeded in one sense but failed in others.

 The goal would here would be to get two guys on the ball and negate Dame from attacking, then get your screener’s man to recover back to his original man, when Dame’s attack is stymied or he picks up his dribble.
 It’ll look like a double team temporarily, but you want to bail and get back to your man as soon as he’s deterred from attacking rather than sticking with him like you would in a blitz/double (which are the same thing).

 What I learned is that IF you can contain Dame with your big, you’ll be in good shape.
 If not, it’s easy money for Portland.
 On film I saw either Dame turning the corner or using a crossover and getting downhill on the big.
 But when the big was able to keep him in front, it usually negated the action.
 AD can do that, but JaVale and Howard are less equipped to.

 When teams couldn’t contain Dame, he was able to break down the defense and get easy pass outs or get easy looks for himself.
 I’d describe it as being effective in dampening the team’s efficiency in general, but being more vulnerable for Dame to score himself.

 Assuming AD is the big and he can contain, at that point the natural next look to attack for the offense is passing to the big man in the short roll.